-- Visiting the Dome of the Rock and the Temple Mount (Haram Es Sharif): Built by the early Islamic rulers of Jerusalem in A.D.
+- Visiting the Dome of the Rock and the Temple Mount (Haram Es Sharif): Built by the early Islamic rulers of Jerusalem in a.d.
 691 on the site of the Temple of Solomon, this shrine is one of the world’s most beautiful structures and the centerpiece of this awesome, sacred compound.
 Take the time to experience the power of this extraordinary place on your own.
+Note that access to the Temple Mount is always subject to changing political conditions.

 - The Western Wall on the Eve of Sabbath: Enter Jerusalem’s Jaffa Gate before Shabbat and join the flow of worshippers making their way downhill through the bazaars and alleys of the Old City as they move toward the Western Wall.
 At the Wall, you’ll feel the magnetism and charisma that this remnant of the ancient Temple possesses for millions in the Jewish world.